AM-Lam/korean_vocab_topik/README.md

-# Korean Vocabulary Dictionary
+# Korean Vocabulary Dictionary - Compiled List
-A dictionary of korean word from the Topik and Go database by Julien Shim(https://github.com/julienshim/combined_korean_vocabulary_list) by using pandas
+Reorganise a dictionary of korean word from the Topik by using pandas for data manipulation Database From Julien Shim(https://github.com/julienshim/combined_korean_vocabulary_list)